GerHobbelt/owemdjee/README.md

 A few problems have been repeatedly observed over our lifetime with `git`:

-+ when it so happens that the importance & interest in a submoduled library is perhaps waning and you want to migrate to another, you can of course invoke `git` to ditch the old sow and bring in the shiny new one, but that stuff gets quite finicky when you are pedalling back & forth through your commit tree when, e.g. bughunting or maintenance work on a release branch which isn't up to snuff with the fashion kids yet.
++ when it so happens that the importance & interest in a submoduled library is perhaps waning and you want to migrate to another, you can of course invoke `git` to ditch the old sow and bring in the shiny new one, but that stuff gets quite finicky when you are pedalling back & forth through your commit tree when, e.g. bug-hunting or maintenance work on a release branch which isn't up to snuff with the fashion kids yet.

   Yup, that's been much less of a problem since about 2018, but old scars need more than a pat on the arm to heal, if you get my drift.